Expressways of Shanghai: Municipal express roads

 Most municipal express roads are found in the inner districts of Shanghai, including several elevated highways which run directly above surface-level roadways.
 In Chinese, these expressways are literally termed city high-speed roadways (城市快速道路), and their maximum speed is typically 80 km/h.
 These are still considered expressways or controlled-access highways because of the presence of ramps, grade-separated junctions, and the absence of traffic lights.
 Most of these expressways are elevated and run above a lower-speed roadway.
-The Inner Ring Road is a beltway, while the Middle Ring Road, once fully constructed, will also be a beltway.
+The Inner Ring Road is a beltway, while the Middle Ring Road, is also a beltway.

 Primary express roads

 These are primary express roads that form a major backbone of expressways within the city core.
 Of these four, the Inner Ring, North–South, and Yan'an Elevated Roads form a 申 (a Chinese abbreviation for Shanghai) shape.
-The Middle Ring forms a second orbital surrounding the Inner Ring Elevated Road, but is not yet fully complete.
+The Middle Ring forms a second orbital surrounding the Inner Ring Elevated Road, and is fully complete.
+The 申 shape was originally partial until the recent completion of the Pudong Avenue Ground Way.